 - How is the acceptance testing done?

-- Should you migrate content from an existing website, or create a new website from scratch?
+- Should you migrate content from an existing website or create a website from scratch?

-- What features do you want implemented on the website?
+- What features do you want to implement on the website?

 - How will you host and maintain the website: on-premises or using a cloud-based solution?